GADMuhammad/E-commerce-product-page/README.md

 ## The challenge

-This Challenge is to build out this e-commerce product page and get it looking as close to the design as possible.
+This Challenge is to build out this e-commerce product page and get it looking as close to the design.

 features: